dasmer/opportunities/engineering-1/README.md

 1. See the demo video in this directory at [`Daily-Harvest_App_Screen_Recording.mov`](Daily-Harvest_App_Screen_Recording.mov)
 2. Open Xcode 10.2.1 (Most Recent Stable Version) on a Mac
-3. Type CMD+R to Run App in iOS Simulator
+3. Type CMD+R to run app in iOS Simulator
-4. On iPhone Simulator, click "Ingredients Filters (0)"
+4. On iOS Simulator, click "Ingredients Filters (0)"
 5. Click "Organic Bananas"
 6. Click "Done"
 7. Go Back to Xcode, and type CMD+U to run unit tests